swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 // Prints ["1234", "5678", "9abc", "def0"]
 ```

 Despite the deviation from prior art, we believe that the proposed capture
 behavior leads to better consistency with the meaning of these quantifiers.

+The said alternative behavior does have the advantage of smaller memory
+footprint because the matching algorithm would not need to allocate storage for
+capturing anything but the last match.
+As a future direction, we could introduce
+a variant of quantifiers for this behavior that the programmer would opt in for
+memory-critical use cases.

 #### Alternation: `a|b`